 Why do farmers burn stubble?

-Stubble burning has been practiced by farmers from all over the world although many governments have prohibited the practice in various degrees.
+Stubble burning has been practised by farmers from all over the world although many governments have prohibited the practice to various degrees.
 In this section, we will see why farmers in northern India burn stubble.

-- In the 1960s, as part of the Green Revolution, farmers in Punjab and Haryana were encouraged to do wheat-paddy crop rotation to make India self-reliant in grains production.
+- In the 1960s, as part of the Green Revolution, farmers in Punjab and Haryana were encouraged to do wheat-paddy crop rotation to make India self-reliant in grain production.